 How to travel from Hue to Hoi An by Bus

-There are several bus companies that travel this route – details through 12goAsia
+Several bus companies travel this route – details through 12goAsia

-You will need to put in Hue Hanh Cafe to Hoi An Sinh for a small minibus with prices from USD24 for the 3-hour journey.
+You must put in Hue Hanh Cafe to Hoi An Sinh for a small minibus with prices from USD24 for the 3-hour journey.

 How to travel from Hue to Hoi An by private transfer with sightseeing along the way